lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/Reproducibility.md

 **Importing Data into Power BI**

-Now that we have our cleaned data from the previous section, we can change focus into Power BI, which is where all our visuals are being created and stored in dashboards.
+Now we can change focus into Power BI, which is where all our visuals are being created and stored in dashboards.

 From here, we will start by downloading the "Grand_Rapids_Environment_Dashboard" PBI file, which can be found here: [Environment_Dashboard](https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact/blob/main/PowerBI/Metrics_Dashboards/Grand_Rapids_Environment_Dashboard.pbix)